ronomon/reed-solomon/README.md

 ```

 ## Native Binding (Optional)
-The native binding will be installed automatically when installing `reed-solomon`, and the Javascript binding will be used if the native binding could not be compiled.
-To compile the native binding manually, install [node-gyp](https://www.npmjs.com/package/node-gyp) globally:
+The native binding will not be installed automatically when installing `reed-solomon`.
+The Javascript binding will be used if the native binding is not available.
+To compile the native binding, install [node-gyp](https://www.npmjs.com/package/node-gyp) globally:
 ```
 sudo npm install node-gyp -g
 ```